-Land Rover’s striking Range Rover Velar is just hitting showrooms but a more potent version is already out testing.
+Land Rover’s striking Range Rover Velar only recently arrived in showrooms but a more potent version is already in the final stages of development.

 Our spy shots and video show prototypes for what will likely be a Range Rover Velar SVR.

 There are enlarged intakes in the front bumper plus a diffuser that's integrated into the rear bumper and flanked by two massive exhaust tips.
 You’ll also notice the enlarged brake discs and calipers that almost fill the insides of the wheels.